BryggansBryggeri/bryggio/README.md

 - **Asynchronicity:** This application is async. in nature; sensors publish measurements at semi-random interval, triggering controllers to compute a new signal, which actors react to.
   The entire design would be much more intuitive if we managed to make it async.
   We have done some minor work exploring async. but much more remain to be done here, see [Tracking issue: Async](https://github.com/BryggansBryggeri/bryggio/issues/55).
 - **Permanent data logging:** Currently, no data is stored.
-We will start out with some simple, writing to file and from there explore proper database options.
+We will start out with some simple, writing to file and from there explore proper database options, see [db tracking issue](https://github.com/BryggansBryggeri/bryggio/issues/71).
 - **BryggIO protocol:** The system of subjects that structure the communication have grown organically.
-  Some work should be dedicated to create a more principled protocol.
+  Some work should be dedicated to create a more principled protocol, see the [issue](https://github.com/BryggansBryggeri/bryggio/issues/106).
 - **1.0 version:** For a more detailed version, see the [Github project](https://github.com/BryggansBryggeri/bryggio/projects/2).

 ## Installation